Sept. 14, 2025 - Freedomain Radio - Stefan Molyneux

 If you push something that reduces the value of other people's assets, so in the business world, it's called fiduciary responsibility.

-Again, none of this is legal advice, it's just my amateur idiot opinion, although I certainly have been in this world for for quite a long time.
+It's just my amateur idiot opinion, although I certainly have been in this world for quite a long time.

-You want to do some something, and everyone wants you against it, and and everyone says here's going to be or a significant portion of the board warns you against it, it says it's a bad idea, says exactly all the negative things that are going to happen, and you go ahead and force it through anyway, you can be liable.
+So, if you as a CEO want to do X, right, you want to do something, and everyone warns you against it, and everyone says here's going to be, or a significant portion of the board warns you against it, says a bad idea, says exactly all the negative things that are going to happen, and you go ahead and force it through anyway, you can be liable, not just for losing your job, but you can be liable.

 I don't respect people who don't have skin in the game.

-Now, you could say, well, but they have maybe they have Bitcoin too, these core developers, blah, blah, blah.
+Now, you could say, well, but they have, maybe they have Bitcoin too, these core developers, blah, blah, blah.

 But that's not the same thing as harming other people's, right?